-From the best hiking trails to how long you should stay for, this is everything you need to know about the Bastei and the Bastei Bridge in Saxony, Germany
+From the best hiking trails to where you should stay, this is everything you need to know about the Bastei Bridge and Saxon Switzerland, Germany

-I’ll forgive you if you haven’t heard of the Bastei Bridge before; I hadn’t either before I came to Saxony.
+I’ll forgive you if you haven’t heard of the Bastei Bridge before; I hadn’t either before I came to Saxon Switzerland.

 There’s something so special about this place.
-It’s almost as if the Bastei Bridge is a secret from a forgotten fairy-tale.
+It’s almost as if the Bastei Bridge is from a forgotten fairy-tale.
 Think Hansel and Gretel but without the scary bits.
-You’ll see what I mean when you watch my video below!
+Here, let me show you.
+Watch this video to see what the Bastei Bridge hike is really like!

 I arrived at the Bastei Bridge just as the sun was setting over the mountains in the distance.